msigwart/gatsby-source-google-calendar/README.md

 This allows unified filtering of all kinds of events (*all-day* or not) in GraphQL queries.

 Visit `http://localhost:8000/___graphql` to check out the created data and schema.

+## Troubleshooting
+### Plugin throws `Error: invalid_grant`
+If the plugin throw an `invalid_grant` error it means that the provided Google refresh token is invalid.
+While there may be [a number of causes for this](https://blog.timekit.io/google-oauth-invalid-grant-nightmare-and-how-to-fix-it-9f4efaf1da35#.eqa5iwbkt), here are some things you can try to resolve this issue:
+1. Ensure that the token is correct, i.e. your `.env.*` files don't include any accidental line breaks.
+2. Remove values for `GOOGLE_ACCESS_TOKEN` and `GOOGLE_REFRESH_TOKEN` and restart the authentication process.
+3. [Revoke access to your Google Account for your app](https://support.google.com/accounts/answer/3466521?hl=en) and restart the authentication process.
+4. If above doesn't help, [set up a new OAuth2 client in the Google Console](https://github.com/msigwart/gatsby-source-google-calendar#create-authorization-credentials).

 ## How to contribute
 Contributions are very welcome!